cozy/cozy-ui/react/AppIcon/Readme.md

 Apps documents provided by the stack are containing a `links.icon` property which is public and can be directly used as `src` value for an `<img />` tag.

+`<AppIcon />` is also able to retrive an icon for a registry app.
+If no attribute `links.icon` is present on the app document, `<AppIcon />` tries to fetch the icon with a registry link, computed thanks to the app attributes `slug` and `latest_version.version`.

 ### Example
 ```
   <div>